1 million new coronavirus cases have been added to the US total -- in only 5 days | NewsChannel 3-12

 In the last week, hospitalizations in Los Angeles County have tripled, and the number of available hospital beds in the area could dwindle to none in two to four weeks if cases continue to climb, Los Angeles Mayor Eric Garcetti said Friday.

-The San Joaquin Valley also will be under stay-at-home orders at that time, local officials announced earlier Saturday, after the region’s ICU capacity fell below 15%.
+The San Joaquin Valley also will be under stay-at-home orders at that time, local officials announced Saturday, after the region’s intensive-care-unit capacity fell below 15%.
 More than 4 million people live in the region.

 On Friday, officials in the San Francisco Bay Area issued a stay-at-home order, restricting the activities of more than 5.8 million people.
-It affects the counties of Alameda, Contra Costa, Marin, Santa Clara, San Francisco and the city of Berkeley.
+It affects the counties of Alameda, Contra Costa, Marin, Santa Clara and San Francisco, as well as the city of Berkeley.

-While the Bay Area has not met that threshold of less than 15% capacity, officials warned they’re seeing evidence of transmission over Thanksgiving weekend that could fuel a surge in their community.
+While the Bay Area has not met the threshold of less than 15% capacity, officials warn they’re seeing evidence of transmission over Thanksgiving weekend that could fuel a surge.

 “I don’t think we can wait for the state’s new restrictions to go into effect later this month,” Contra Costa Health Director Chris Farnitano said Friday.
 “We must act swiftly to save as many lives as we can.
 This is an emergency.”